 “Sounds good to me!”
 Michelle grinned, striding along the turf.

 They spent three hours fighting the smaller dragons, and even by chance a Ruby Dragon.
-The sun was setting, making their world dim but glowing gold, and Trianon decided they had done enough work for the evening.
+The sun was setting, making their world dim to a muted golden glow, and Trianon decided they had done enough work for the evening.
 As they started back to the Ragnarok Nida paused and held his arm up.

 “Does the ship look weird to you?”
 He asked,